The Job Market - Overview

 Other miscellaneous documents (e.g., a statement of research interests, etc.)

-While the genre of the cover letter is formulaic, it is better to consider it as a chance to communicate—as a form of public engagement that requires considerable thought about your work as a scholar and as a teacher.
+While the genre of the cover letter is formulaic, it is better to consider it as a chance to communicate—that is, as a form of public engagement that requires considerable thought about your work as a scholar and as a teacher.
 It is your chance to define and demonstrate your interests and investments in the profession.
 It is at once the most important and the most difficult document to write.
 You will need to produce multiple drafts of multiple versions of the letter which will require multiple rounds of revision.
-However, the genre of the cover letter is also formulaic—there are a set of conventional components and rules that you should familiarize yourself with, thus allowing you to focus on the intellectual work of describing (and the in the process advancing) your work.
+However, the formulaic nature of the cover letter is an advantage—there are a set of conventional components and rules that you should familiarize yourself with, thus allowing you to focus on the intellectual work of describing (and the in the process advancing) your work.